Iran train derails after excavator collision, at least 18 dead | Business

 The train, with 383 passengers, was bound for the city of Yazd when it collided with an excavator before going off the rails 50 km (30 miles) from Tabas where it had begun its journey, a railway official told state news agency IRNA.
 State TV said five of the train's 11 carriages had tipped over in the early-morning accident.

-Jafar Miadfar, head of Iran's National Medical Emergency Organisation, said on TV that so far 18 of the dead passengers had been identfied.
+Iranian media reported that arrest warrants had been issued for six people, without identifying them or giving details on their alleged crimes.
+Jafar Miadfar, head of Iran's National Medical Emergency Organisation, said on television that so far 18 of the dead passengers had been identified.
 All but six of the injured had been released from hospital, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)